 The Sun, Sol, Sai Raya – The Solar/Creative Principle.
 In the Filianic tradition, this principle is associated with (but not synonymous with) the Mother.
 In the Christian tradition, this principle is loosely associated with the Risen Christ, and in the Roman Catholic tradition, with Our Lady of Guadalupe.
 The Solar Principle is the source of all life and energy.
 The Solar Principle is also the principle that links us with the One Spirit, and we each carry a microcosm of that principle in our own Heart.

 The Moon, Luna, Sai Candre – The Lunar/Sustaining Principle.
 In the Filianic tradition, this principle is associated with (but not synonymous with) the Daughter.
 This is the principle that sustains our life in the material plane.
-This principle is also the Redeeming Principle, and the bridge between our human existence and our Solar Heart connection with the Divine.
+This principle is also the Redeeming Principle and the bridge between our human existence and our Solar Heart connection with the Divine.
 Just as the Moon reflects the light of the Sun, the Lunar Principle reflects the Solar Principle.
 Just as we can not look directly at the Sun, but can look directly at the Moon, the Lunar principle is the principle that we can understand.
-The Lunar Principle is also the principle of Divine Sacrifice, which is of course found in the Christian tradition, but the principle is as old as time itself, and is found in every religion.
+The Lunar Principle is also the principle of Divine Sacrifice, which is of course found in the Christian tradition, but the principle is as old as time itself and is found in every religion.
 Mary, in her aspect as the Queen of Heaven, is a symbol of the Lunar Principle in the Roman Catholic tradition, and Quan Yin is a symbol of the Lunar Principle in the Eastern tradition.

 Saturn, Sai Rhavë, Earth – the Destructive Principle.
 In the Filianic tradition, this principle is associated with (but not synonymous with) the Dark Mother, the Light beyond the Darkness and the Darkness beyond the Light.
-This principle is the hardest to explain and understand, and in practical application, this principle is seen as malefic, but is an aspect of the Divine as well.
+This principle is the hardest to explain and understand, and in practical application, this principle is seen as malefic but is an aspect of the Divine as well.
 Paradoxically, the Rhavic Principle is the principle that both binds us to the material plane and releases us from it.
 This principle tends to be quite severe in application and is associated with time.
 While we can acknowledge that the Rhavic Principle is Divine, it is not a principle that one would invoke or embrace.
 One can not truly understand this principle without having reached a very high level of Enlightenment.

 Mercury, Sai Mati, Water – Divine Intelligence.
 In the Eastern tradition, this principle is seen as the “Little Sun” and is very close to the Solar Principle.
 In the Judeo-Christian tradition, the Matic Principle can be seen in Sophia, Divine Wisdom.
-This is the principle from which Enlightenment comes, and indeed, the name Buddha (“the Enlightened One”) and the Bodhi tree (“the Tree of Wisdom”), derive from one of the names for the Matic Principle.
+This is the principle from which Enlightenment comes, and indeed, the name Buddha (“the Enlightened One”) and the Bodhi tree (“the Tree of Wisdom”), are derived from one of the names for the Matic Principle.

 Venus, Sai Sushuri, Metal – Divine Love.
 Even though in the West, unfortunately, this principle has been associated with only romantic love, this principle encompasses all forms of love and is the principle from which all Love and Beauty flow.
 The Sushuric Principle is gentle and is also related to Divine Mercy.
 One could argue that Jesus taught the Sushuric principle.
 The Sushuric Principle is also associated with the beauty of manifestation.